dremin/RetroBar/README.md

   - Basic
   - Classic

 Looking for more themes?
-[Check out the great community-made RetroBar themes on DeviantArt](https://www.deviantart.com/tag/retrobar)!
+[Check out the great community-made RetroBar themes on DeviantArt](https://www.deviantart.com/tag/retrobar), and the theme-repository channel on [our Discord](https://discord.gg/8bGuPmerxC)!

 ## Supported languages
 - Arabic (العربية)